 - Storage – if you happen to have any leftovers transfer them to a lidded glass container and refrigerate for up to 4 days.

-- Soup – make it a soup by adding some vegetable broth and simmer for a few minutes.
+- Soup – make it a soup or stew by adding some vegetable broth and simmer for a few minutes.

 - Preheat a large heavy bottom skillet over medium heat and add a good lug of olive oil.